 …and back in love with photography again and again.

-Warning: the following review is highly biased and totally subjective.
+Warning: the following review of the diminutive Olympus XA is highly biased and totally subjective.
 I love the darn thing and actually own 2 of them.
 Just because.

 Quite a few years back I was over the moon at the idea of finally getting my hands on my first DSLR.
 A Canon 7D, not a bad starter kit mind you!
 It did serve me very well, nothing bad with the camera, a very solid piece of gear.
 But here we are on EMULSIVE and you must know I won’t be talking about pixels, promise!

 It’s noteworthy that this 7D was my go-to camera for just about everything as I taught myself to take half-decent photos, from studio portraits to hugely under-lit concerts to conceptual videos.
 It was a sturdy workhorse I brought everywhere with me.

 …until I finally got my hands on my first Olympus XA, that is.